Nike Brings Total 90-Inspired Branding to an Air Max 95 Duo

 The Nike Air Max 95's 30th anniversary celebration continues to reference popular and niche touch-points of the iconic design.
 The latest nods to the sneaker's connection with football, specifically the brand's Total 90 series from the early-to-mid-2000s.

-A first-look at the unreleased pair was uploaded to X by Sneaker Market (courtesy of ATTAPREBOUND), teasing an eventual launch of the commemorative Air Max.
-Most of the silhouette is overtaken by different shades of black, allowing for reflective panels and branding elements to deliver contrast.
-Accents throughout Sergio Lozano's design enjoy yellow flair, while a T90-reminiscent circled 95 emblem appears on the top-of-the-tongue and medial heel.
+A first-look at the unreleased project was uploaded to social media in early September, teasing an eventual launch of the commemorative Air Max.
+Most of the silhouette is overtaken by different shades of black or silver, allowing for reflective panels and branding elements to deliver contrast.
+Accents throughout Sergio Lozano's design enjoy yellow flair or black touches (depending on the style), while a T90-reminiscent circled 95 emblems appear on the top-of-the-tongue and medial heel.
 The pair-specific logo plays with the Air Max 95 and Total 90 names while harkening back to a golden era of "the beautiful game."

 Brazil's on-pitch dominance and off-pitch aura captivated fans everywhere.
 Countless youth made it a mission to replicate the team's joga bonito ("play beautiful") style, which led to sales of Brazil jerseys, Dri-FIT gear, Mercurial boots, and the Air Max 95.